Frequently Asked Questions

-Our on-campus Office of Career Services in Azusa helps current students and alumni find jobs, obtain interviews, write résumés, etc. This office also hosts three career fairs each spring to assist both students and employers including the Career Fair (targeted to all undergraduate majors), the Nursing Career Forum (targeted to all undergraduate- and graduate-level nursing students and alumni), and Teacher Career Forum (targeted to credential, master’s, and doctoral School of Education students and alumni).
+Our on-campus Office of Career Services in Azusa helps current students and alumni find jobs, obtain interviews, write résumés, etc. This office also hosts career fairs each spring to assist both students and employers including the Career Fair (targeted to all undergraduate majors) and the Nursing Career Forum (targeted to all undergraduate- and graduate-level nursing students and alumni).
 You can read more about Career Services at apu.edu/careerservices/.

 Please also note that our academic departments help with job placement.
 For instance, if you were a business student, our School of Business and Management faculty and staff would utilize their networks to help you find a job that fits your goals.
 Given a low student-to-faculty ratio, we are also able to capitalize on relationships that faculty have with local organizations.

 Are the University College programs accredited?

 Yes.
 They are regionally accredited by the Western Association of Schools and Colleges (WASC).
 You can read more about the university’s accreditation at apu.edu/provost/accreditation/.

 No. Azusa Pacific University is an evangelical Christian community of disciples and scholars who seek to advance the work of God in the world through academic excellence in liberal arts and professional programs of higher education that encourage students to develop a Christian perspective of truth and life.
 As such, a Christian worldview is incorporated into each class within the graduate program, but graduate students are not required to take Bible classes in addition to the required classes for a program.

 I am interested in applying to the university.
 What does the application for admission entail and how would I apply?